 - a monthly allowance to support their empowerment

 - two uniforms, a bicycle and school supplies

 - a quarterly hygiene kit and care management.

-Focus: intensive English courses with ACE
+Focus: intensive English courses for our students with TDSO

 The Coffee Shop: A good cake for a good cause